lou-k/pi-photo-sync/destinations/dropbox/README.md

 ## Caveats

-This should organize images in the remote folder by date gathered from the images' EXIF metadata, similar to the [Copying and Organizing over SSH](../ssh-copy-and-organize/README.md) setup.
+This should organize images in the remote folder by capture date gathered from the images' EXIF metadata, similar to the [Copying and Organizing over SSH](../ssh-copy-and-organize/README.md) setup.